dougmassay/pkg-sigil/INSTALL.md

 ### Uninstalling Sigil

-An uninstall script get's extracted to Sigil main installation directory called 'remove_sigil'.
+An uninstall script called 'remove_sigil' gets extracted to Sigil main installation directory.
 Simply run it to remove Sigil from your system.
 You'll need to run it as root if you installed Sigil system-wide to /opt/sigil.
 Otherwise you can run it as a normal user.

 >`sudo /opt/sigil/remove_sigil`